magic/test/README.md

 # @magic/test

-simple tests with lots of utility.
+declaratively test your ecmascript module files

-test your ecmascript module files without transpiling either your codebase nor the tests.
+no transpiling of either your codebase nor the tests.

 incredibly fast.